 Supermarket chain Asda was transformed during the 1990s from one of the UK's drabbest retailers into a real powerhouse, nibbling at the heels of top dogs Tesco and Sainsbury.
 That process was capped by its acquisition in 1999 by US goliath Walmart.
 It is now that group's biggest international subsidiary, and the UK's third largest supermarket business.
 It overtook the then-ailing Sainsbury in 2003, and retained that lead for more than a decade, successfully widening its offering with enormously successful clothing brand George.
 However, top-ranked retailer Tesco remained beyond Asda's reach, though the acquisition of smaller rival Netto in 2010 helped to close the gap a little.
 The brutal competition on prices against discounters Aldi and Lidl took its toll on Asda more even than on its competitors in 2015, and towards the end of the year it finally surrendered the #2 position back to a resurgent Sainsbury.
-Asda spent the next few years trying unsuccessfully to regain the #2 position from Sainsbury's, before finally accepting a deal in April 2018 to be acquired by the rival chain.
-The proposed merger of the two supermarkets is under consideration by UK competition regulators.
-However, first findings published in Feb 2019 were not promising.
+Asda spent the next few years trying unsuccessfully to regain the #2 position from Sainsbury's, before finally accepting a deal in 2018 to be acquired by the rival chain.
+After a full year of review, the merger was blocked by competition regulators in April 2019.

 Which agencies handle advertising for Asda?
 Find out more from the Adbrands Account Assignments database